How to Ride

 - Always board the bus through the front door.

-- Alert the operator if you need to use the lift to board the bus or if you need the bus kneeled.
+- Alert the operator if you need to use the ramp to board the bus, or if you need the bus kneeled.
+Any passenger can use the ramp for safe boarding and alighting.

-- Slide your ticket or cash fare (exact change only) into the fare box at the top of the steps.
-Show the operator your monthly pass or transfer slip.
+- Insert or swipe your pass, ride card, transfer or cash fare into the fare box at the top of the steps.
 If you are riding at a reduced rate, you must show your Topeka Metro reduced fare ID card to the operator.
+If you pay with cash and do not use exact change, you will be issued a change card, which will work as credit toward future rides.

 - Take a seat after entering and remain seated at all times.